rynatk/handbook/curriculum/back-end/full-stack-ii/assignments/safari-online.md

     - [ ] Create a `GET /Animal/{location}` that returns animals of only that location
     - [ ] Create a `PUT /Animal/{animal}` endpoint that adds 1 to that animal
     - [ ] Create a `DELETE /Animal/{animal}` endpoint that deletes that animal from the database

+NOTES:
+- You may want to delete and recreate your database

 ### Adventure Mode
 - [ ] Normalize your database to have `Location` be its own table